hugeandbulk/genomics/GeneX/readme.md

 Does XXY mean intersex?

 _People who are male have XY chromosomes.
 People who are females have XX chromosomes.
 People who are intersex may have a mix of chromosomes, such as XXY.
 Or they may have some cells that are XY and some cells that are XX.
 Or they may have just one X chromosome (XO)_.

+How long is human DNA?

+_Each cell in the human body contains DNA that is 6 feet long, has approximately 3 billion base pairs and contains 30,000 genes.
+If we simply calculate the length of the DNA on the basis of the distance between each nucleotide, i.e. 0.34 nm or 0.34 x 10-9 m_.